mhamad1235/ToyotaAssigment/README.md

 <hr/>

-Then you can use the Access Token inside the Swagger UI to call the rest protected endpoints.
+Then you can use the Access Token inside the Swagger UI to call the other protected endpoints.

 ![image](https://github.com/Toyota-Iraq/Assignment-ShareableURLs/assets/35940104/e8bcca79-2736-4e1a-84a7-e174ce1b70e2)